MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 ### Release notes and runtime requirements

-You can use the WDK to develop drivers for these operating systems:
+You can run the Windows 10, version 2004 WDK on Windows 7 and later, and use it to develop drivers for these operating systems:

 |Client OS|Server OS|
 |-|-|